Fluffy Pumpkin Dinner Rolls

 Pumpkin: I used a 2 pound (1 kg) butternut squash in this recipe, which made about 2 ¾ cups (650 g) of pumpkin purée.
 You’ll roughly need 1 pound (450-500 g) of fresh pumpkin to get the 1 ¼ cups (300 g) the recipe calls for.
 You can substitute 1 ¼ cups canned pumpkin purée (plain, without spices).
 If you do so, add the flour gradually until you get a slightly sticky yet workable dough.
 Because homemade pumpkin purée is usually more watery, you might not need all the flour.
 Feel free to use other pumpkin varieties – I also like Hokkaido pumpkin a lot.

 Sugar: I prefer dinner rolls with a moderately sweet taste, so I only add 1 tablespoon sugar.
-The pumpkin purée adds a little sweetness too.
+The pumpkin purée adds a natural sweetness too.
 If you prefer them sweet-ish, add 3 tablespoons sugar in total.
 Light brown sugar is a good substitute for granulated white sugar.

 Make ahead: To make the dinner rolls a day ahead of time, put the pan in the fridge after shaping the rolls.
 Cover the pan tightly and let the rolls rise in the fridge (about 12 hours).
 If they have not puffed up during the time in the fridge, let them rise, covered, at warm room temperature.
 If you want to speed up the process, put them in the warm oven (max.
 125 °F / 50 °C).
 When nice and puffy, brush with egg wash and bake according to the recipe.
 The ready baked rolls also freeze well.
 Let cool entirely before freezing.

-Fluffy Pumpkin Dinner Rolls was last modified: November 24th, 2022 by Ursula
+Fluffy Pumpkin Dinner Rolls was last modified: September 9th, 2024 by Ursula

-5 thoughts on “Fluffy Pumpkin Dinner Rolls
+13 thoughts on “Fluffy Pumpkin Dinner Rolls

 1. Anne